dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <p class='question'>“What are some ways that I can accomplish this task?”</p>

 > **BRAINSTORM** multiple approaches to studying.
 > If you have studied for a similar topic or test before, what study strategies worked best for you?
-Consider using flashcards or combining rewriting your class and/or reading notes in
+Consider using flashcards or combining rewriting your class and/or reading notes into a studyguide.

-See "Help Seeking" in order to get assistance for approaching teachers and classmates for help.
+click <a href="http://srl.daacs.net/help_seeking.html">here</a>.<br>in order to get assistance for approaching teachers and classmates for help.

 ### While studying ask yourself...